snakenet-org/snJSON/README.md

     let list = test.get("List")!.array!
 ````

-You can turn any JsonObject back into a string with the .getJsonString() memner
+You can turn any JsonObject back into a string with the .getJsonString() member

 ````swift
     println("Name: \(name) - Age: \(age).")